linode/docs/docs/guides/development/javascript/using-socket-io/index.md

 The `getResponse` behavior above represents perhaps the simplest kind of chatbot: one that takes a series of specific conditions and renders predefined responses for each.

-However, for many use cases that kind of chatbot requires a prohibitively extensive list of conditions.
+However, that kind of chatbot requires a prohibitively extensive list of conditions for many use cases.
 Such a set of conditions would be difficult to implement, and even more difficult to maintain.

 For that reason, it's best to replace the implementation above with something that connects to a chatbot AI.
 Numerous such chatbots exist, and they generally have the advantage of being designed and trained specifically for handling the variability of text communications.